JeremyJDAustin/jeremyjdaustin/README.md

 ---

 ## ⚡ Fun Fact
-I enjoy working on both **vehicles and code** — fixing trailers or debugging apps, I like solving problems hands-on.
+I enjoy working on both **vehicles and code** — fixing cars or debugging apps, I like solving problems hands-on.